Hoxou/qarry/blog/2024_05_15_n8n/automate_with_n8n.md

 ## Your First Day with n8n 📘

 Ready to dive in?
-You can easily follow n8n installation process on their official [documentation](https://docs.n8n.io/hosting/installation/docker/), but I recommend using Docker and test it in local first!
+You can easily follow n8n installation process on their official [documentation](https://docs.n8n.io/hosting/installation/docker/), but I recommend using Docker and testing it locally first!

 Once you followed the few steps, you can begin to automate!
 There are tons of possibilities.
-If you are out of ideas on how to use n8n, you can always refer to their official tutorials on [youtube](https://www.youtube.com/@n8n-io/featured).
+If you are out of ideas on how to use n8n, you can always refer to their official tutorials on [YouTube](https://www.youtube.com/@n8n-io/featured).

 ####  From Real Users: n8n in Action